Friday, September 22, 2023

 So yes, the house is currently on the market.

 We're praying about all of this now because we can't plan any better than prayer!
 Of course, WE are clueless as to when the house will sell and what comes after that but God has the answers.
-Our part (the hard part) is to exercise patience.
+Our part is to exercise patience which isn’t easy.
 We certainly want to land in His appointed place at His appointed time.

 While waiting, the plan is to do some RV meandering with regular visits back to our North Texas home base.